Gena Heraty named Irish Red Cross Humanitarian of the Year

 Corporate Impact Award

 Aldi was named winner in the Corporate Impact category.
-Aldi has been introducing and implementing initiatives to tackle climate change step by step over the past number of years.
+Aldi has introduced initiatives to tackle climate change step by step over the past number of years.
 Every Aldi store in the UK and Ireland now has an Energy Management System, using energy-saving technology and employee awareness to help achieve the most efficient energy consumption possible.

-Another example of their work in this area is reducing fuel consumption through fuel-efficient tyres and investment in fuel management systems, while LED lighting saves on carbon.
+Another example of the retailer's work in this area is reducing fuel consumption through fuel-efficient tyres on vehicles and investment in fuel management systems, while LED lighting saves on carbon.
 Aldi has also upgraded fridges, freezers, and other appliances with environmentally-friendly equipment.

 Aldi is also offsetting its remaining carbon footprint via carbon offset projects in Peru, India, Vietnam and Ghana.